mjc-school/MJC-School/stage #4/module #5. AWS/theory/rds.md

 ### RDS backup options

 Amazon RDS creates and saves automated backups of your DB instance during the backup window of your DB instance.
-Here's it works:
+Here's it works: <br />
-• If a DB instance is available and a DB snapshot copy isn't being created for this DB instance, then DB instance can be backed up.
+• If a DB instance is available and a DB snapshot copy isn't being created for this DB instance, then DB instance can be backed up. <br />
-• RDS creates a storage volume snapshot of your DB instance(backing up the entire DB instance, not just individual databases).
+• RDS creates a storage volume snapshot of your DB instance(backing up the entire DB instance, not just individual databases). <br />
-• RDS saves the automated backups of your DB instance according to the backup retention period that you specify.
+• RDS saves the automated backups of your DB instance according to the backup retention period that you specify. <br />

 If you need to, you can also create your backups manually.